crazybie/co/readme.md

 - super lightweight with only one header file.
 - support async & await with simple syntax.
 - support await all in parallel.
-- can very easily convert callback style api to awaitables.
+- can very easily convert callback style API to awaitables.
 - auto propagate exceptions to caller.
 - can customize the scheduler.
 - only need c++14.
-- no other dependencies except stl.
+- no other dependencies except STL.

 ## Limitations